achille1789/wms-bnu-ltd/my-website/docs/updates.md

 ## Overview

-This project provides a backend system for managing customers, users, and suppliers, including logging capabilities.
+This project provides a backend system for managing customers, users, suppliers, and goods, including logging capabilities.
 The system is designed to handle data efficiently, offering functionalities for adding, updating, and deleting records.

 ## Logger